hapify/hapify/docs/templating/hapify/code-samples.md

 # Code samples

-This document shows code samples in order to help you play with the Hapify syntax like a boss.
+This document shows code samples in order to help you play with the Hapify syntax like a king.

 ## Pre-requisites